alanvardy/ex_dokku/README.md

 ## Usage

+### mix dokku.save

+Saves your development database to your app root directory as `latest.dump`.

+### mix dokku.load

+Loads the `latest.dump` from the app root directory as your development database.

 ### mix dokku.pull

-Downloads your production database as `latest.dump` and loads it into your development database.
+Downloads your production database to your app root directory as `latest.dump` and loads it into your development database.
 Useful for troubleshooting production issues.

+### mix dokku.backup

+Downloads your production database to the path set in your config with the name of your app and the date.
+Re-downloading the file again will replace the previously downloaded file.